datamindedacademy/kubernetes_academy_course/exercise-12/README.md

 ## Steps

-- create daemonset from nginx pod
+- create daemonset for fluentd
-- mount /var/log/nginx to emptyDir
+- inspect the number of instances
-- go to website
+- check the logs